 Books About Social-Emotional Skills

-All the Ways to Be Smart by Davina Bell
+31. All the Ways to Be Smart by Davina Bell

 Being smart is cool, and this is the perfect book to read at the start of the school year to build up your students’ confidence.
 After reading, one of the teachers on our team loves to pull out this Proud Peacock printable worksheet and ask students to share all the special things that they are proud of!

-It’s a great activity to revisit at the end of term as well to see how that list has changed.
+It’s a great activity to revisit at the end of the term as well to see how that list has changed.

-The Kissing Hand by Audrey Penn
+32. The Kissing Hand by Audrey Penn

 This is a beautiful story and perhaps one to suggest to parents of children who are really anxious about starting school.
 Chester Raccoon doesn’t want to go to the first day of school.
-To ease his fears, Mrs. Raccoon shares a family secret called the Kissing Hand to reassure him of her love any time he feels a little scared.
-Why not create handprints of each student and add a sweet message in the center for each child to take home on the first day of school?
+To ease his fears, Mrs Raccoon shares a family secret called the Kissing Hand to reassure him of her love any time he feels a little scared.
+Why not create handprints of each student and add a sweet message in the centre for each child to take home on the first day of school?

-The Best Part of Me by Wendy Ewald
+33. The Best Part of Me by Wendy Ewald

 This is a gorgeous book where a photographer asks children ‘What is the best part of you?’ then presents their answers and includes striking black and white photographs.
 It presents a great activity to then do with students — ask them each what is the best part of you.
-They can

-What Should Danny Do? by Adir Levy and Ganit Levy
+34. What Should Danny Do? by Adir Levy and Ganit Levy

-Pearl Barley and Charlie Parsley by Aaron
+35. Pearl Barley and Charlie Parsley by Aaron Blabey

-Peral and Charlie are best friends but they are very different, but this gorgeous story highlights the power of friendship.
+Pearl and Charlie are best friends but they are very different, but this gorgeous story highlights the power of friendship.
 After reading, why not choose an icebreaker game to get your students started on making friends?

-Feelings are Like Clouds by P A Serena Hemmer
+36. Feelings are Like Clouds by P A Serena Hemmer

-Hey Warrior by Karen Young
+37. Hey Warrior by Karen Young

-This book helps kids to understand why anxiety feels the way it does and empowers them to notice when they are feeling anxious.
+This book helps kids understand why anxiety feels the way it does and empowers them to notice when they are feeling anxious.
 It talks about how anxiety can be a sign that you’re about to do something really brave.

-Beautiful Oops by Barney Saltzberg
+38. Beautiful Oops by Barney Saltzberg

 This is a book that shows young readers how every mistake is an opportunity to make something beautiful.
 It’s a gorgeous book to read to talk about how it’s OK to make mistakes — that’s how we learn.

-The Dot by Peter Reynolds
+39. The Dot by Peter Reynolds

-Entice even the stubbornly uncreative to make a mark with this book on the first day of school, or wait for International Dot Day in September.
 There are lots of great art activities that you can do after reading this story too — explore our whole International Dot Day teaching collection for activities that work any time of the year!

-What We’ll Build by Oliver Jeffers
+40. What We’ll Build by Oliver Jeffers

 This is a spectacular story of a father and daughter working together to build memories to cherish, a home to keep them safe and love to keep them warm.